Home About Us Contact Us

 These are the important details you need to check before you put the perfume in your bag.
 These guidelines are part of the TSA 3-1-1 liquid rule, which is followed at many airports worldwide.
 Still, there is something many travelers don’t realize.

 There are separate rules for bringing perfume in carry-on and checked luggage.
-Still, if you want to bring perfume on plane, you need to know how to pack it and how much liquid is allowed in containers.
+Still, if you want to bring perfume on a plane, you need to know how to pack it and how much liquid is allowed in containers.
 Here is everything you need to know:

 Checked Baggage

 For checked luggage, there are no size restrictions.
-This means you can easily take the full-sized perfume bottles, large falcons, and backup bottles.
+This means you can easily take the full-sized perfume bottles, large flacons, and backup bottles.
 TSA does not place any restrictions on how many liquid items you may carry in your checked luggage.
-There is usually more flexibility with size limits in checked bags.
+There is usually more flexibility with size limits for checked bags.
 Still, perfume contains alcohol, so airlines may impose limits on extremely large quantities.
 The bigger concern is damage.

 • Tighten the cap securely